snehakumar27/dsa3101-2210-01-agent/README.md

 `docker run -d --name x11-bridge -e MODE="tcp" -e XPRA_HTML="yes" -e DISPLAY=:14 -e XPRA_PASSWORD=111 -p 10000:10000 jare/x11-bridge`

 4. Run the netlogo model <br />
-`docker run -d --name netlogo --volumes-from x11-bridge -v ~/path/to/results/folder:/home/results traffic_model` Replace `~/path/to/results/folder` with the path on your local computer starting from `~/`
+`docker run -d --name netlogo --volumes-from x11-bridge -v ~/path/to/results/folder:/home/results traffic_model`  <br />
+Replace `~/path/to/results/folder` with the path on your local computer starting from `~/`

 5. View the simulation <br />
 `http://localhost:10000/index.html?encoding=rgb32&password=111`

-** If you would like to run both models simultaneously, name the images in steps 3 & 4 separately and map it to different port in step 3
+** If you would like to run both models simultaneously, the container names in steps 2-4 must be named differently.
+Each model must also be mapped to different ports in step 3

 6. To stop the container <br />
 `docker stop netlogo` <br />
 `docker stop x11-bridge`

-**Note: The backend model may also be viewed directly with the html file.**
+**Note: The backend model may also be viewed directly with the html file**